Armenians in Austria: After 1945

-In 1968, the Surp Hripsime Armenian Apostolic Church of Vienna was consecrated, giving a new impetus to the ever growing Armenian community in Austria.
+In 1968, the Saint Hripsime Church of Vienna was consecrated, giving a new impetus to the ever growing Armenian community in Austria.
 There is also a Saturday Armenian School named Hovhannes Shiraz.

 Both countries established diplomatic relations in 1996.
 Armenia has an embassy in Vienna and Austria is represented in Armenia through its embassy in Moscow (Russia).

-Mechitarist Order in Vienna (1810–Present)
+Mechitarist Order in Vienna (1810–present)

 Although the monastic headquarters of the Mekhitarist Order founded by Mekhitar da Pietro(1676–1749), an Armenian Catholic monk is on the island of St. Lazarus in Venice (San Lazzaro Monastero Armeno in Italian), the Mechitarists have kept an important presence in Vienna since 1810.

 Even much before, actually in 1775, Maria Theresa had already given the official permission to the Mechitarists congregation of the Armenian Catholic Church to settle in the Habsburg Empire and they had established in Trieste.

 By 1810, they established a new monastic center in Vienna using a Franciscan church.
 When in 1835, the church the Order was using burnt down completely, the Mechitarists hired the services of one of the most famous architects of Vienna of the time Josef Kornhäusel for constructing a new church.